 Dance is used as an entry point to the development of a street child’s mind.
-Kids come off the streets and into our center to attend a “fun dance class”, but in reality, this is a carefully crafted curriculum focused on developing 11 mental skills – ranging from concentration to retention and recall of information.
+Kids come off the streets and into our center to attend a “fun dance class”, but in reality, this is a carefully crafted curriculum focused on developing 7 cognitive and social-emotional skills – ranging from memorization to teamwork.
 This training “catches up” the street children to a normal level of cognitive development while shaping their behavioral transformation from aggression and survival to optimism and discipline.

-In phase three, MindLeaps identifies the children that have continued to thrive in this more traditional academic setting (the IT Room).
-These youth receive multi-year sponsorship to attend boarding school in their own country.
+In Phase Three, MindLeaps identifies the children that have continued to thrive in this more traditional academic setting and have grown and stabilized across the 7 skill areas.
+These youth receive multi-year sponsorship to attend school in their own country.
 Children who make it to school essentially break the poverty cycle because they receive the basic skills to become self-sufficient through their education.
 Other students who have excelled in Phase II are tapped for work-study positions in English or IT.

 Dance initiates the transformative process of children by building cognitive skills and a sense of inner confidence.
 This shows him that he has the capacity to learn.